The Engineer's Guide to Decoding Just

 The user means well.
 They use the software, and they have an idea.
 But, they tend to put "just" in front of their ideas.

 Can you just make the search function work like Google?
 My immediate thought: "You want a multi-billion dollar, globally distributed, highly optimized search algorithm that has been developed over decades by thousands of engineers?
-Sure, I will 'just' make that for you on my next coffee-brake."
+Sure, I will 'just' make that for you on my next coffee break."

 It's just not intuitive enough.
 Can you make the workflow more seamless?
 So, this means: "I need you to redesign the entire user experience, do hundreds of A/B quality tests, refactor all the code on the front-end, and then argue with a dozen stakeholders about the size and location of every single pixel, because 'seamless' is subjective and moves as you define it."